 This offers guidance on the extent to which EU countries can exempt defence contracts from the Directive, if necessary for their essential security interests.
 It enhances legal certainty and limits possible abuse of the exemption.

 Following the High Level Conference on Defence and Security Industries and Markets of 23 May 2011 Vice-President Tajani DG Enterprise and Industry and Commissioner Barnier DG Internal Market and Services jointly established a Commission Task Force on Defence Industry and Markets.
 The membership of the Task Force consists of interested Commission services.
 The European Defence Agency and the European External Action Service are also fully associated to its work.
 An article describing the background to this work can be found here (document 1 ).

 The aim of the Task Force is to explore different policy options available to the Commission to accomplish the European defence equipment market and further enhance the strength and competitiveness of the defence industry.
 It has begun its work by identifying three main priority areas: industrial policy, research & innovation and the internal market.
-The Task Force is now engaged in a process of consulting the main stakeholders in industry and the trade unions on what actions they believe the Commission can take in addition to the existing policies of the Commission.
-An informal Hearing with stakeholders was held on 6 June 2012 with the debate centred on a discussion paper (document 2 ) prepared by the Commission services.
-This will be followed by discussions with Member States.
+Step by step, the work of the Task Force included other relevant EU policies such as energy, transport, maritime security, etc. This process has led to the preparation of the Communication on a more competitive and efficient defence and security sector.

 On 24 July 2013 the Commission adopted a Communication entitled “Towards a more competitive and efficient defence and security sector”.
 This Communication will be discussed by Heads of State and Government at the European Council of December 2013.

 The Communication builds on the acquis of the two Directives on defence procurement (2009/81) and transfers (2009/43) and develops it further, trying also to exploit synergies which come from the blurring of the dividing line between defence and security.